 Regional integration committees play a strategic leadership role, building on the foundations of the strong relationships and a more integrated system to drive effective prevention and response to family violence, whilst supporting Victoria’s family violence reforms.

 The OM–FVP is informed by local context.
 Our strategies are tailored to the Ovens Murray catchment (Local Government Areas of Alpine, Benalla, Indigo, Mansfield, Towong, Wangaratta, Wodonga and cross-border areas) of the Hume region and its distinctive population, geography, culture and service system.
 The partnership covers all communities that experience family violence, utilising the expertise and knowledge of people with lived experience of family violence and professionals responding to family violence across the Ovens Murray.

 The partnership is funded by the Victorian Department of Health and Human Services and supported by the Principal Strategic Advisor (PSA).
-The partnership is currently auspiced by Upper Hume Primary Care Partnership, which employs the PSA.

 All community, health and government members from across the Ovens Murray are welcome to join the partnership, which utilises a tiered approach to enable engagement that is appropriate to each member’s commitment to achieving an end to family violence.

 OM–FVP Executive—meets quarterly to collaboratively develop strategic priorities that respond to local regional issues and statewide reforms.
 These strategic priorities will inform the development of a three-year strategic plan.